realityexpander/How_to_program_from_ground_up/11-BackToObjectOrientedProgramming.md

   - ### BOOP style takes the message metaphor to mean that the state of the program is immutable except by sending a message to create a new state.
     - The `object` state can only changed by creating a new state via modifying the old state by calling `public` method on objects.
-    - All state of the `object` is `private` and only accessible via methods that are called on the object.
+    - The state of the `object` is `private` and only accessible via methods that are called on the object.

       > - Alan Kay, 2015: Power of Simplicity
       >   - https://www.youtube.com/watch?v=NdSD07U5uBs